cacheflowe/haxademic/guides/windows-setup.md

 ## Create ssh key for machines' GitHub access

+* Install Git Bash
-* Generate a new key:
+* Generate a new key in Git Bash terminal:
   ```
   $ ssh-keygen -t ed25519 -C "your@email.com"
   ```